 10. Diving games.

-Diving for (sanitized) objects at the bottom of the pool helps swimmers practice holding their breath longer.
-It’s also a lot of fun if you play diving games, such as racing to find as many coins as possible within a time limit or within one breath.
+Diving for objects like diving rings and diving gems at the bottom of the pool helps swimmers practice holding their breath longer.
+It’s also a lot of fun for kids to play diving games, such as racing to find as many coins as possible within a time limit or within one breath.

 11. Water aerobics.